alcopaul/MASM32_MASM64_TASM32_NASM64-ILINK64_AND_MANY_MORE_ASSEMBLY_LANGUAGE_QUINES_RTM_FINAL/README.md

 ### UPDATES ###

-- Trying to be relevant still trying to be relevant..
+- Shitfucks trying to be relevant are now shitfucks trying their hardest to be relevant..
 - Uploaded x86x64arm32arm64QUINES.txt (Linux x86 and ARM Assembly Language Quines) with polished, warning-less commandline results after assembling and linking them (OS: Ubuntu 24.04 LTS)..
 - Uploaded firebirdx.asm and fenghuangx.asm which neatly display on Terminal (Ubuntu 24.04 LTS) when run in Wine Interpreter Mode (wine firebirdx.exe with Terminal sized on its appropriate length).
 - Uploaded x64x86quines.zip containing benu.asm, csp.asm, fenghuang.asm & firebird.asm assembled and linked with the latest build tools.